xxh/xxh/README.md

     +hhr:                       # remove host xxh home after disconnect +I: xxh-plugin-prerun-mc    # midnight commander (mc) config as prerun xxh plugin
 ```
 The arguments will be automatically added when you run `xxh myhost` or `xxh company-server1`.

-If you add `+I` arguments with appropriate xxh packages you can make your config file complete and simplify the usage
-command to `xxh myhost`.
+If you add `+I` arguments
+with appropriate xxh packages you can make your config file complete and simplify the usage command to `xxh myhost`.

 ### Install xxh packages
 ```
 xxh [+I xxh-package ...] [+L] [+RI xxh-package ...] [+R xxh-package ...]
 ```
-Different ways to set the xxh package source and install:
+Different ways to set the xxh package source:
 ```
-xxh +I xxh-shell-example                                         # install from https://gihub.com/xxh xxh +I https://github.com/xxh/xxh-shell-example                  # short url for github only, for other sources use examples below or add support xxh +I https://github.com/xxh/xxh-shell-example/tree/mybranch    # short url for github only, for other sources use examples below or add support xxh +I xxh-shell-example+git+https://github.com/xxh/xxh-shell-example                 # install from any git repo
+xxh +I xxh-shell-example                                         # install from https://github.com/xxh xxh +I https://github.com/xxh/xxh-shell-example                  # short url for github only, for other sources use examples below or add support xxh +I https://github.com/xxh/xxh-shell-example/tree/mybranch    # short url for github only, for other sources use examples below or add support xxh +I xxh-shell-example+git+https://github.com/xxh/xxh-shell-example                 # install from any git repo